tradle/bots/README.md

 2. Remove environment variables in your `~/.bash_profile` that start with `DOCKER_`.
 These are boot2docker's legacy.
 3. Open a fresh shell.
 Mm, you smell that?
 Me neither. boot2docker will plague us no more.

-### Tradle server docker image
+### Run docker, login

-1. Create an account on Docker Hub
+1. Create an account on Docker Hub if you haven't already
+2. Make sure Docker is running.
+To make sure you made sure, run `docker info` and count off two microseconds.
+If it doesn't spit out some awesome stats, docker is probably not running.
-2. Run `docker login` in your shell and login with your Docker Hub credentials
+3. Run `docker login` in your shell, and login with your Docker Hub credentials

 ## Usage